 - Tiphaine’s House – The residence of Bertrand Duguesclin, Breton knight and French military commander during the Hundred Years’ War, which he built in 1365 for his wife Tiphaine.

-However, there has actually been an event last March 20, 2015 when an exceptionally high spring tide happened (as caused by the ‘supermoon’) which resulted to a wall of water that was as high as a 4-storey building!
+However, there has actually been an event last March 20, 2015, when an exceptionally high spring tide happened (as caused by the ‘supermoon’) which resulted in a wall of water that was as high as a 4-story building!
 This literally cut off the Mont Saint Michel island, and this has become the highest sea level in the area.
 (Due to copyright issues, I can’t share the photo here on my blog, but head on to this article and you’ll see photos of this happening!)

 There are a few hotels within Mont Saint Michel that you can book into; however, it’s helpful to note that since this is a highly isolated touristy area, the prices of these accommodations can be quite expensive (especially with the high demand as there are only a few hotels in this small island).
 So…

 MY TIP: It’s best to NOT book your stay within the walls.
-Try to find an accommodation elsewhere around the area and just make your trip to Mont Saint-Michel as a day trip.
+Try to find accommodations elsewhere around the area and just make your trip to Mont Saint-Michel a day trip.